An overview of the beta and production release checklists which are required to be completed before every release.

 A Testing Report shows the current state of the tests run against the application, which are expected to all be passing before the release can continue.
 The tests which are written cover the iteration requirements, acceptance criteria and functionality.

 A Traceability Matrix maps tests to the requirements of a project.
 From this artefact you can see the test coverage, and where tests need to be written in order to give peace of mind over the applications reliability.

 Production Release Checklist

 The Production Release Checklist is prepared when the product on beta is ready to be released to production.
-Before the application can be released into the production environment, the team also needs to make sure that the product manager is happy with the current state of beta (through a UAT session).
+Before the application can be released into the production environment, the team also needs to make sure that the product manager is happy with the current state of beta (through a Conducting User Acceptance Tests).
 Once the checklist has been completed, then the proposed release and its checklist is submitted to an operations engineer to begin the release.